CITY CHEAT SHEET: A TRAVEL GUIDE FOR AUSTIN, TEXAS

 Commodore Perry Estate (4100 Red River Street).
 The newest member in the Austin hotel scene, this 10-acre lavish estate was originally built in 1928 and is now part of the Auberge Resorts Collection hotel portfolio.
 The pool is surrounded by whimsical yellow umbrellas and the lush garden makes it easy to forget you’re minutes from the city’s epicenter.

-WHAT TO DO // LBJ Presidential Library (2313 Red River Street).
+LBJ Presidential Library (2313 Red River Street).
 For a walk through an impressive man’s tenure as the President of the United States, take a visit to LBJ’s library on the UT campus.
 The extensive exhibit on civil rights is an especially fascinating glimpse into our nation’s history.

 Lady Bird Johnson Wildflower Center (4801 La Crosse Avenue).
 Serving as the state’s botanical garden, the former first lady’s wildflower center features 900 species of native Texas plants in both garden and natural settings and is home to a breadth of educational programs.

 Thinkery (1830 Simond Avenue).
 An interactive science and technology-focused children’s museum located in the Mueller community of Austin.
 On Saturdays, Mueller hosts a farmers market (voted Best in Austin seven years in a row), as well as brunch at one of the many local restaurants built into the community.